 The Authority leases certain parcels of its land to various third parties who use the space to install cell towers on Authority property, the terms of which expire 2026 through 2045.
-Payments for most of the leases increase at each 5-year renewal term by 15% or annually by the Consumer Price Index (Index), with the latter based upon the Index at lease commencement.
+Payments for most of the leases increase at each 5-year renewal term by 15% or annually by the Consumer Price Index (Index), with the latter initially based upon the Index at lease commencement.

-Revenue recognized under lease contracts during the year(s) ended December 31, 2023 and 2022, was \$0.3 million, respectively, which includes both lease revenue and interest.
-The Authority recognized lease revenue of \$6.0 thousand, for the year(s) ended December 31, 2023 and 2022, respectively, for variable payments not previously included in the measurement of the lease receivable.
+Revenue recognized under lease contracts during each of the years ended December 31, 2024 and 2023, was \$0.3 million, which includes both lease revenue and interest.
+The Authority recognized lease revenue of \$6.0 thousand for each of years ended December 31, 2024 and 2023 for variable payments not previously included in the measurement of the lease receivable.